 Kayla E.

-Kayla E. (she/her) is an award-winning artist, cartoonist, and designer of Mexican-American descent.
-She works as Art Director at Fantagraphics Books and is Principal at Design Altar.
-She is also the co-founder and President of Nat.
-Brut Inc., a non-profit that produces an art and literary magazine, of which she is the Editor-in-Chief.
-She earned her B.A. in Visual and Environmental Studies from Harvard University, where she served as the Art Director for the Harvard Lampoon and was awarded the Albert Alcalay Prize in Visual Arts.
-As a public speaker, Kayla has been invited to expand on her practice at major universities and creative conferences across the country.
-Precious Rubbish, her experimental graphic memoir, will be published by Fantagraphics in 2024.
+Kayla E. (she/her) is an award-winning Texas-born artist of Mexican American descent.
+She works as creative director at Fantagraphics and is a recipient of a 2023-2024 Princeton Hodder Fellowship.
+She is the co-founder and former President of Nat.
+Brut Inc., a non-profit that produces an art and literary magazine, of which she was the Editor-in-Chief for nine years.
+She earned her B.A. in Visual and Environmental Studies from Harvard University, where she served as the Art Director for the Harvard Lampoon.
+Precious Rubbish, her graphic novel debut, is a work of trauma recollection told in the style of post-war children’s comics.
+Kayla lives in North Carolina with her wife and two dogs.

 Education